Does your business have these four core things?

-Last week, I made my way to The School of Styling in Chapel Hill to speak to other creative entrepreneurs about forming an LLC for their business + setting the tone for an amazing client experience with their legal contracts.
-It’s such an honor to be a teacher this time around + I still got to soak in so much knowledge from the other brilliant ladies speaking at TSOS.
+A while back, I made my way to The School of Styling in Chapel Hill to speak to other creative entrepreneurs about forming an LLC for their business + setting the tone for an amazing client experience with their legal contracts.
+It was such an honor to return as a teacher, especially since I still got to soak in so much knowledge from the other brilliant ladies speaking at TSOS.

 1. A solid contract (obvs).